 NOTE: One of my neighbors orders her future laying chicks to arrive in late summer/early autumn.
 Her rationale is that spring-hatching birds won’t mature until late autumn/early winter arrives — and egg production drops.
 In her ordering plan, the hens will mature with spring, and she’ll get a full season of many eggs when the days are longer.
 Something to consider the more northerly you live, although there may be less selection if you go to a hatchery (or even neighboring farmers).
 But this may be why Tractor Supply also has an August/September chick season here in New England.

-Raising Chickens Part VI: The Chicken Coop and Run.
+- Raising Chickens Part IV: My Chicken Run and Coop

 FOLLOW my 2019 Homesteading Journal!